Dentofacial Orthopedics From Your Orthodontists

 Is there a difference between orthodontics and dentofacial orthopedics?

-In a nutshell, “orthodontics and dentofacial orthopedics” is a speciality branch of dentistry.
 While orthodontics involves managing tooth movement, dentofacial orthopedics involves guiding facial growth and development, largely during childhood.
 To accomplish this, dental appliances such as braces are often used, as are palatal expanders and headgear when necessary.
-And while orthopedic treatment may precede conventional braces, it’s possible for both to be utilized simultaneously.
+And while this treatment may precede conventional braces, it’s possible for both to be utilized simultaneously.

 How do I know if my child will require early orthodontic treatment?